Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 - I would like to link social media links to real Merit's kitchen profile.
 As the business is not real for now, links open general social media pages.
 - In the Order from menu section I would like to implement an option to add discount code before the customer proceeds with payment.
 In case there is a special offer, customers use the code.
 - In the food menu I would like to add an option to read about ingredients of the dish.
+- In shopping cart I would like to add option to delete item from list.

 ## Technologies Used